 You might also want to talk about how you want to send each other nudes.
-There’s no foolproof way to keep your pics private, but an app like Snapchat allows you to send pics that self-destruct after a few seconds.
+There’s no foolproof way to safely send your nudes, but an app like Snapchat allows you to send pics that self-destruct after a few seconds.
 However, these rules will only keep you feeling safe if you actually trust the other person.
-No app can protect you against screenshots (or the lo-fi version of physically taking pics of the screen), so you can never know for sure where your nudes will end up.
+No app can protect you against screenshots (or the old-fashioned version, physically taking pics of the screen), so you can never know for sure where your nudes will end up.

 Make sure it’s legal